windranger-io/windranger-governance-snapshot-strategies-it/README.md

 npx hardhat accounts | npx bunyan
 ```

-## Local Node Setup - No longer works, script need updating
+## Local Node Setup

-After the project is built (with Solidity abis and binaries generated), you can set up a local HardHat node with contracts and test data using scripts.
+Separate to the integration tests, you can set up a local HardHat node instance with contracts and test data using scripts.

+The motivation for setting up a local HardHat node would be to run separate tests against it.

 ```shell
 npx hardhat node